jennerdulce/301-retro.md/README.md

 ### 4.What still puzzles me, or what do I need to learn more about?
 - Exactly what each part does.
 We learned specific commands but would like a more in-depth explanation as to how things work.
 Or is it just better to accept the backend magic?

+## Retro 7: APIs
+### 1. What went well, that I might forget if I don’t write down?
+-

+### 2. What did I learn today?
+-

+### 3.What should I do differently next time?
+-

+### 4.What still puzzles me, or what do I need to learn more about?
+-